dart-lang/site-www/src/tools/diagnostic-messages.md

 }
 {% endprettify %}

-If the instances of the class should be mutable, then remove the
+If the instances of the class should be mutable, then remove the `@immutable` annotation:

 {% prettify dart tag=pre+code %}
 class C {